-- How do teams win then?
-Among teams with at least 3 students, the average scores of students are used to determine the team winners.
+- How do teams win?
+Among teams with at least 3 students, the average scores of each student’s last heat are used to determine the team winners.

 - Can professors watch the presentations in each heat?
 No, but the Final 4 includes everyone.

 - Will students, professors and judges have color-coded name tags so we know who’s who?
-Yes.
+Yes, that’s the plan.

 - Is there free WiFi?
 Yes, with no need to login at the AAC.

 - Do students bring their own laptops to do the analysis?
 Yes.
+Make sure yours has as much RAM & storage as possible because you will download and work with big data.
 There will be places to plug-in but be sure to fully charge in advance in case you want to sit away from available plugs.

 - Where will students analyze the data after downloading?
 A large work room with tables and outlets will be available on the Admiral Level in the Admiral Meeting Rooms.
 Students may also choose seats or tables the Platinum Level near the Lexus Club but those lack electrical outlets.

 - Where will the Final Four Presentation be held?
 In the Admiral Room on the Admiral Level.